Mana Pools National Park, Zimbabwe

 Mana Pools has a moderate to sub-tropical climate with three distinct seasons: from November to April is the rainy season.
 Ruckomechi is shut over these months.
 May to July is Zimbabwe's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game viewing, the dryer months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb birdwatching at the end of the rains.

-Ruckomechi Camp lies on the Zimbabwean bank of the Zambezi River, 100 kilometres downstream from Lake Kariba, in the heart of Mana Pools National Park.
+Ruckomechi Camp lies on the Zimbabwean bank of the Zambezi River, 100 kilometers downstream from Lake Kariba, in the heart of Mana Pools National Park.
 The ten-tented camp sits under the shade of an acacia grove and enjoys dramatic views towards Zambia.

 Ruckomechi Camp is located at the heart of one of the most iconic wilderness areas in Africa: Mana Pools National Park.
 The camp itself is set along the Zimbabwean bank of the mighty Zambezi River as it makes its slow and steady progress down from Lake Kariba, through the Lower Zambezi Valley on its way to Lake Cabora Bassa and ultimately the Indian Ocean.
 Ruckomechi is managed by the highly acclaimed Wilderness Safaris, the quality of guiding, service and accommodation here are of the high standard expected from a Wilderness camp.